Cruise aboard the Ocean Albatros: The Four Arctic Islands

 Why is insurance mandatory on all Polar cruises?

 A Polar expedition is one of the most singular travel experiences you could ever have.
 Its isolated location comes with a unique set of health-and-safety-related requirements.
-It is mandatory to be reasonably fit and in possession of a comprehensive travel insurance policy that’ll cover medical and evacuation expenses.
-We know Polar expedition cruises can be quite expensive, which is why we also strongly recommend Trip Cancellation Coverage in addition to your medical policy.
+Besides it being mandatory to be reasonably fit, here is what you must know about insurances for your trip:

 Four Arctic Islands